Martin Luther: Diet of Worms (1521)

 Martin, there is no one of the heresies which have torn the bosom of the church, which has not derived its origin from the various interpretation of the Scripture.
 The Bible itself is the arsenal whence each innovator has drawn his deceptive arguments.
 It was with Biblical texts that Pelagius and Arius maintained their doctrines.
 Arius, for instance, found the negation of the eternity of the Word—an eternity which you admit, in this verse of the New Testament—Joseph knew not his wife till she had brought forth her first-born son; and he said, in the same way that you say, that this passage enchained him.
 When the fathers of the Council of Constance condemned this proposition of Jan Hus—The church of Jesus Christ is only the community of the elect, they condemned an error; for the church, like a good mother, embraces within her arms all who bear the name of Christian, all who are called to enjoy the celestial beatitude.

 Luther refused to recant his writings.
 He is sometimes also quoted as saying: "Here I stand.
 I can do no other".
 Recent scholars consider the evidence for these words to be unreliable since they were inserted before "May God help me" only in later versions of the speech and not recorded in witness accounts of the proceedings.
 However, Mullett suggests that given his nature, "we are free to believe that Luther would tend to select the more dramatic form of words."

 Over the next five days, private conferences were held to determine Luther's fate.
 The emperor presented the final draft of the Edict of Worms on 25 May 1521, declaring Luther an outlaw, banning his literature, and requiring his arrest: "We want him to be apprehended and punished as a notorious heretic."
-It also made it a crime for anyone in Germany to give Luther food or shelter.
-It permitted anyone to kill Luther without legal consequence.
+The edict allowed anyone to kill Luther without legal consequence, and made it a crime to give him food or shelter.